 When calculating what you can afford to pay each month, mortgage lenders tend to use a standard repayment term of 25 years.
 But this is by no means set in stone.

-So long as you can afford the higher monthly repayments, you can take out a mortgage for as little as 5 years.
-And the shorter term you choose, the cheaper it will be overall.
+So long as you can afford the higher monthly repayments, you can take out a mortgage for as little as five years.
+And the shorter the term you choose, the cheaper it will be overall.

-Shorten the repayment term right down to 5 years and, while your monthly repayments would shoot up to £3,594, the total interest paid would be just £15,624.
+If you shortened the repayment term right down to five years, your monthly repayments would shoot up to £3,594.
+But the total interest you'd pay would be just £15,624.

 Do your sums and see what length of term you could afford.
 If you need help, contact an independent fees-free mortgage broker.